Ivinghoe: On Film

 Maleficent, The Dirty Dozen, Harry Potter and the Goblet of Fire (film), Star Wars: The Rise of Skywalker as well as the BBC America production Killing Eve, have been shot at Ivinghoe Beacon.
 Director Raymond Austin filmed the 1960s-1970's TV shows The Avengers, The New Avengers and The Saint in and around the village, which once also served as a set for the children's TV series ChuckleVision.
-The episode that was filmed in the village is titled Cross Country Chuckles.
+The opening scene in Wicked, set in Munchkinland, was also shot there.

 Schools

 Brookmead School is a mixed, foundation primary school in Ivinghoe.
-It takes children from the age of four through to the age of eleven.
-The school has 340 pupils.
+It takes children from the ages of four to eleven.
+The school has about 300 pupils.